KiltedCode/khandaria-campaign/sessions/2019/2019-12-19-loot-the-day.md

 `Rupert` has been hired back for sewers
 he had embezzled, but head died at coronation

-`Guros` feels the rest of thieves guild have likely left the city with who's left
+`Gurrus` feels the rest of thieves guild have likely left the city with who's left
 interrogation of `Craddock` and `Lonny` is priority to get more information

 [back to table of contents](/sessions/README.md)